containerd/stargz-snapshotter/docs/overview.md

 ## Stargz Snapshotter proxy plugin

 Stargz snapshotter is implemented as a [proxy plugin](https://github.com/containerd/containerd/blob/04985039cede6aafbb7dfb3206c9c4d04e2f924d/PLUGINS.md#proxy-plugins) daemon (`containerd-stargz-grpc`) for containerd.
-When containerd starts a container, it queries the rootfs snapshots to stargz snapshotter daemon through an unix socket.
+When containerd starts a container, it queries the rootfs snapshots to stargz snapshotter daemon through a unix socket.
 This snapshotter remotely mounts queried eStargz layers from registries to the node and provides these mount points as remote snapshots to containerd.

-Containerd recognizes this plugin through an unix socket specified in the configuration file (e.g. `/etc/containerd/config.toml`).
+Containerd recognizes this plugin through a unix socket specified in the configuration file (e.g. `/etc/containerd/config.toml`).
 Stargz snapshotter can also be used through Kubernetes CRI by specifying the snapshotter name in the CRI plugin configuration.
 We assume that you are using containerd (> v1.4.2).